podusowski/pake/README.md

 After putting pake.py somewhere suitable (for example in your project directory), create a pake module called `build.pake`.
 Note that only `.pake` extention is important, pake looks for all `.pake` files (we call them modules) inside your projects directory and you don't need to define them anywhere.
 Inside your build.pake file, put something like this:

 ```
-target application my_app sources(main.cpp) # hi, I'ma comment!
+target application my_app sources(main.cpp) # sup, I'm a comment!
 ```

-this will define a target called my_app which is statically linked application which is built from `main.cpp`.
+this will define a target `my_app` which is statically linked application built from `main.cpp`.
 To build it, just type `./pake.py my_app` or `./pake.py -a` if you want to build every target found in your tree.
 After building, your application will be placed into `__build/__default` directory.
 In case you wonder, `__default` is directory named from current build configuration, you will hear about them later.

 ## Adding more files to the project
 Say, you want to add some new file into your project, you can write: